Environmental Land Management test and trials in Devon

-The proposed new Environmental Land Management system (ELMs) began its test and trial period in 2019, with pilots planned to run to 2021.
-There are 10 phase one ELMS tests and trials taking place in Devon (see details below).
+The proposed new Environmental Land Management (ELM) began its test and trial period in 2019, with pilots planned to run to 2021.
+There are 10 phase one ELM tests and trials taking place in Devon (see details below).

 Dartmoor Test and Trial, Dartmoor National Park